OrangeAoo/Multi-Compliance-MFG-FBSDEs/FinalReports/Report-StepwiseDetail.md

 \end{cases}
 $$

-However there are 2 probelms.
+However there are 2 problems.
 As is warned before, the jump at the knot point $K=0.9$ diminishes differentiablity, making it tricky to get gradients.
 Moreover, normal NN models may learn $Y_t^i$ values falling out of $[0,1]$ (let's fix $w=1$ now).
 The reason why this is problematic lies in $Y_T^i$'s interpretation: the probability of agent $i$ missing the periodic quota given the current amount of inventories in stock, which makes any values outside of $[0,1]$ nonsense for interpretation.
 Even worse, due to the randomness, $X_t^i$ might be negative with some $Y_t^i \notin [0,1]$.
 Both problems pose a huge challenge for numeric stability of our algorithm.

-Natrually, we think of using _sigmoid_ approximation to ensure the differentibility:
+Naturally, we think of using _sigmoid_ approximation to ensure the differentibility:

 $$Y_T^i=w\mathbf{1}_{K-X_T^i \gt 0} \approx w * \sigma\left({K-X_T^i}\right)~,~\textit{where the sigmoid function}~\sigma(u)=\frac{1}{1+e^{-u/\delta}}.$$